k8ight/Universal-Linux-Installer/README.md

 #if on CLI use "su -" to access root

-#make the script executable using $chmod 777 ./installer.sh
+#make the script executable using $ chmod +777 ./installer.sh

 #then include it on ur live cd/dvd 's /usr/bin or on or /root /home dir